PerformanC/CogLink/README.md

 ## About it

-Coglink (not defined yet, name idea by `ap8650#5478`, AKA HackerSmacker), the firsts [Concord](https://github.com/Cogmasters/concord)'s specific lavalink wrapper, still trying to be low-level, where you are able to control a lot of things, and still with the amazing Concord's function design.
+Coglink (not defined yet, name idea by `ap8650#5478`, AKA HackerSmacker), the firsts [Concord](https://github.com/Cogmasters/concord)'s specific Lavalink wrapper, still trying to be low-level, where you are able to control a lot of things, and still with the amazing Concord's function design.

 ## Why?